department-of-veterans-affairs/vagov-content/pages/housing-assistance/home-loans/spouses.md

 Submit the form and documents to the VA pension management center that serves your state. <br>
 [Find a VA pension management center](/pension/pension-management-centers/)

-## Next steps for getting a VA direct or VA-backed home loan
+## Next steps for getting a VA-backed home loan

-Applying for your COE is only one part of the process for getting a VA direct or VA-backed home loan.
-Your next steps will depend on the type of loan you’re looking to get—and on your lender.
-For most loans, a private bank or mortgage company will be your lender.
+Applying for your COE is only one part of the process for getting a VA-backed home loan.
+Your next steps will depend on the type of loan you’re looking to get—and on the private bank or mortgage company that's serving as your lender.